Ritik1063/Cryptoverse/README.md

 - Got Practical knowlege while Working with APIs
 - More Knowledge about React.js and material UI
 - Increase in skill of styling a page and making it responsive.
-- Time Management and Resource Management.
+- Time Management and Resource Management

 ## Screenshots

 #### Homepage
 ![image](https://user-images.githubusercontent.com/78155393/227704336-9f8d89a5-4e18-4e66-9772-311fdcedd880.png)
 #### Coinpage